 Not only is Qatar the most prosperous Arab country, but it is also the wealthiest country in the world.
 However, this is not a massive surprise to many since the population of this country is just over 2.9 million.
 Qatar has an unemployment rate of under one percent, one of the lowest in the world.

 As you can see, the richest Arab countries are diverse and represent some areas with the highest GDP in the region and in the world.
-This list changes often, but these are the wealthiest countries in the Arab region for 2021.
+This list often changes, but these are the wealthiest countries in the Arab region for 2021.